syncfusion-content/winui-docs/winui/Cartesian-Charts/Column.md

 ![Column chart type in WinUI Cartesian Chart](Chart-Types_images/WinUI_column_chart.png)

-## SegmentSpacing
+## Segment spacing

-The spacing property is used to change the spacing between two segments.
+The [SegmentSpacing]() property is used to change the spacing between two segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.

+The following code sample demonstrates how to set segment spacing for column series.

 {% tabs %}